Quit has a range of resources that will help you prepare to talk to smokers, provide brief advice and refer them to appropriate services.

 For more information on the Aboriginal Quitline

-and to meet the Aboriginal Quitline Specialists visit the What is the Aboriginal Quitline? page.
+and to meet the Aboriginal Quitline counsellors visit the What is the Aboriginal Quitline? page.